netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 endpoints.
-Besides the 4-tuple of address/IP at each endpoint, the information includes a list of all traversed ASes and respective links between ASes, as well as metadata about ASes and links, such as bandwidth, latency, AS internal hopcount, or geolocation information.
+Besides the 4-tuple of address/IP at each endpoint, the information includes a list of all traversed ASes and respective links between ASes, as well as metadata about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.

 In the context of multipathing, this path information can be useful